Warning: This post contains spoilers for Avengers: Infinity War.

 The Collector: We see the Collector (Benicio del Toro) alive and well in Thanos’ alternate reality, but then discover he’s not actually hanging out in his museum.
 Did Thanos kill him?
 Did he flee?
 Did he survive the culling?
 We don’t know.

-Wong and Ned: Wong (Benedict Wong) returns to the Sanctum Sanctorum to protect the building after Doctor Strange is taken captive by Thanos’ children.
-We never see whether he lives or dies.
-We also never find out whether Ned, who creates a distraction for his friend Peter Parker to escape a school field trip at the beginning of the movie, lives or dies.
+Ned and MJ: We also never find out whether Ned, who creates a distraction for his friend Peter Parker to escape a school field trip at the beginning of the movie, lives or dies.
+Same with Peter’s love interest MJ who presumably was on that same bus and is set to feature in Spider-Man’s next film, Spider-Man: Far From Home.